Joint Statement on Delegation

 Adopted By: ANA and NCSBN

-In 2005, both the American Nurses Association and the National Council of State Boards of Nursing adopted papers on delegation.
+In 2005, both the American Nurses Association (ANA) and the National Council of State Boards of Nursing (NCSBN) adopted papers on delegation.
 Both papers presented the same message: delegation is an essential nursing skill.
-This joint statement was developed to support the practicing nurse in using delegation safely and effectively.
+This joint statement has been updated (2019) - The National Guidelines for Nursing Delegation, reflecting an effort to standardize the nursing delegation process based on research findings and evidence in the literature and is applicable to all levels of nursing licensure (advanced practice registered nurse [APRN], registered nurse [RN], licensed practical/vocational nurse [LPN/VN]) where the nurse practice act (NPA) is silent.

 ANA members: Please log in to access and download the full position statement.